First-Mover Bias in Gradient Boosting Explanations: Mechanism, Detection, and Resolution: Results

 If first-mover bias is driven primarily by sequential residual dependency, then any method that breaks this dependency---by ensuring independence between explained models---should substantially reduce the instability.
 We test this prediction by comparing methods that achieve independence through different mechanisms.

 Table~\ref{tab:extended} compares all methods at $\rhovar = 0.9$.
 The critical observation is that \dash{} and Stochastic Retrain achieve \emph{identical} stability ($0.977$ each).
-These methods differ substantially in design--- \dash{} uses forced feature restriction, performance filtering, and diversity-aware selection, while Stochastic Retrain trains $K$ models with different random seeds and a single fixed hyperparameter configuration (the best of 100 random draws from the same grid)---but they share one property: their explained models are trained independently.
+These methods differ substantially in design--- \dash{} uses forced feature restriction, performance filtering, and diversity-aware selection, while Stochastic Retrain simply trains $K$ models with different random seeds and the same hyperparameters---but they share one property: their explained models are trained independently.

 This result is the strongest evidence for the mechanistic claim.
 The methods partition cleanly into two tiers:

 \begin{itemize} \item \textbf{Dependent methods} (Single Best, LSM, Ensemble SHAP): stability $0.938$--$0.964$.
 Each relies on a single optimization trajectory or a single sequentially-constructed ensemble. \item \textbf{Independent methods} (\dash{}, Stochastic Retrain): stability $\approx 0.977$.
 Each averages SHAP values across independently trained models. \end{itemize}